Join whatsapp group Join Now

 • Muscular tissue, that forms the bulk of the body.
 They are attached to the bones, internal organs, and blood vessels, and the heart is made of them.

-• Connective tissue (bones, blood, cartilage) that connect, bind, or separates other tissues or organs.
+• Connective tissue (bones, blood, cartilage) that connect, bind, or separate other tissues or organs.

-• Nervous tissue, which is found in the brain, spinal cord, and nerves.
+• Nervous tissue is found in the brain, spinal cord, and nerves.

 Tissues found in plants are:

-• Meristematic tissue, having cells that keep on dividing and contribute to the growth of plants.
+• Meristematic tissue has cells that keep on dividing and contribute to the growth of plants.

-• Parenchyma tissue, having thin-walled cells with intercellular spaces.
+• Parenchyma tissue has thin-walled cells with intercellular spaces.
 This tissue acts as filler and stores food.

 • Collenchymas tissue that has thickened corners of the cells.
 It provides strength and shape to the plants.

-• Sclerenchyma tissue, the hard woody tissue which is dead but in giving mechanical strength to the plant.
+• Sclerenchyma tissue is the hard woody tissue that is dead but gives mechanical strength to the plant.

 • Vascular tissue is made of xylem and phloem.
-Xylem conducts water from roots to all parts of the plants through its hollow xylem vessels and phloem conducts food through its sieve tube cells that are devoid of the nucleus to make room for the food to pass through.
+The xylem conducts water from roots to all parts of the plants through its hollow xylem vessels and the phloem conducts food through its sieve tube cells that are devoid of the nucleus to make room for the food to pass through.

 Rate this post